tondach01/corpmorpho/README.md

 For running Substitus, you need to have Java installed and added to PATH (so the terminal can call `java -jar ...`).
 Then make sure that test files are present, or create them as stated [here](#testing).

+Download the [Substitus binary](https://is.muni.cz/auth/th/l3y56/substitus-20191210-thesis.jar) into `substitus` directory

 To segment all necessary files, run:
 ```
 make substitus_sfwl substitus_segment_cstenten
 # for testing lemmas, run following afterwards